wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.9-dev =
+* BugFix : Non-administrators could delete users with a higher role level
+* BugFix : When viewing a page, hidden categories are listed

 = 1.3.8 - 19 Nov 2010 =
 * BugFix : Improper blocking of content for custom post types not selected for RS filtering (Roles > Options > Realm > Post Type Usage)